 I am bringing you the perfect recipe for when you feel the craving for a comforting meal with a fresh corn base - Creamy Hatch Green Chile Soup accompanied with some tropical flavors from cilantro lime grilled shrimp.
-I infused extra flavors with our LADI Extra Virgin Olive Oil, fresh cilantro and fresh garlic, and the star ingredient is Hatch Chile Salsa.
+I infused extra flavors with Extra Virgin Olive Oil, fresh cilantro and fresh garlic, and the star ingredient is Hatch Chile Salsa.

 Soup is My Favorite Comfort Food